 Cook glutinous rice, the same procedure as cooking a regular rice.
 Use a big pot that will fit 2 kilos of rice.

-On a pan, cook the 1/2 of 500 ml coconut milk in medium heat until it becomes brown and oil is separated from the scum of coconut milk (latik).
+On a pan, cook the 3 cans of 500 ml coconut milk in medium heat until it becomes brown and oil is separated from the scum of coconut milk (latik).

-On a large pan or kawa, add the other half of coconut milk and the sugar to the coconut oil and stir constantly to make a caramel.
+On a large pan or kawa, add the remaining coconut milk and the sugar to the coconut oil and stir constantly to make a caramel.

-With constant stirring, wait until the mix caramelize or when the mix becomes sticky or thick.
+With constant stirring, wait until the mix becomes caramelized or when the mix becomes sticky or thick.

-Add the cooked malagkit or glutinous rice to the caramel and mix well.
+Add the cooked malagkit or glutinous rice to the caramel and mix it well.

-Slice the biko and put latik on top.
+Slice the biko in diamond shape and sprinkle latik on top.